subat0mik/Misconfiguration-Manager/attack-techniques/CRED/CRED-6/cred-6_description.md

 Retrieving a file in a package: `http://<DP>/sms_dp_smspkg$/<PackageID>/<filename>`

 ## Impact

-If anonymous authentication (no credentials required) is enabled, an internal attacker can dump the DP files and analyze its contents for valid credentials.
+If anonymous authentication (no credentials required) is enabled, an attacker can dump the DP files and analyze its contents for valid credentials.
 NTLM relaying is still possible under proper conditions.

 If authentication is required: An internal attacker can use existing credentials to authenticate to the SMB/HTTP services to loot the Distribution Points.